chuckstack/chuckstack.github.io/src-ls/success-postgresql.md

 The chuck-stack uses sqlx-cli to track and deploy SQL migration scripts.
 Here is a [sample todo chuck-stack migration repository](https://github.com/chuckstack/stk-app-sql/tree/main).
 It is part of the [chuck-stack todo sample application](https://github.com/chuckstack/chuck-stack-nix/blob/main/nixos/stk-todo-app.nix).

 Note that we use a NixOS service to manage and automatically deploy migrations when needed.

-## Case for psql

-If we can use the psql PostgreSQL CLI tool to access the database, we get the following advantages:

-- We can use environment variables and .pgpass to specify database connection details
-- We can use psql's variable capabilities to maintain and execute SQL templates (as well as the many, many other psql capabilities)
-- We prevent needing to code our own connection tool
-- We create a consistent way to connect to the database across many scenarios

 ## Technical Details and Examples